ChloeCrozier/scq-ionqvision_cpsc_4820/README.md

 You *will* need to edit `ansatz_library_custom.py`.
 In this file, there are sections marked out by comments for you to edit.

+Note that one of your constraints for this assignment is the amount of memory provided by qBraid.
+If your ansatz/encoder require more memory than qBraid allows, qBraid will crash and you will have to reload the page.
+If qBraid crashes or causes problems for another reason, please include that in your report.

 Objective 1: Run the model using the default ansatz and encoder (no change).
 Analyze the performance.

 Objective 2: Edit the class CustomEncoder in `ansatz_library_custom.py`.
 Try to achieve a higher classification accuracy with your new encoder.
 You can visualize your encoder by rerunning the cell in `SCQ_IonQ_Challenge.ipynb` that draws your encoder circuit.
 Explain what you changed, how the accuracy changed, and why you think the model behaved differently.